Vegetative propagation of chili by cutting offers an alternative method that produce

-chili cuttings grown with different compositions of inorganic fertilizer applications were
+Growth and yield of chili cuttings under different compositions of inorganic fertilizer applications

 Keywords